 Prayer Chain – St. Antony’s Church has a Prayer Chain that will pray for any concern brought to it.
 Prayer concerns are communicated quickly to the members by e-mail and phone so that urgent concerns may be addressed quickly.
 You may call or e-mail the church office to have a concern added to the Prayer Chain.

-Contemplative Service – On the 2nd and 4th Sundays of each month at 5:00 PM a quiet service of several contemplative practices is held in the sanctuary.
+Contemplative Service – On the 2nd and 4th Wednesdays of each month at 10:30 AM a quiet service of several contemplative practices is held in the sanctuary.
 Included in the practices are chanting, body prayer, Lectio Divina and Centering Prayer.
 A time for informal reflection is also offered following the service.